best cookies ever

 oh my this is good. i suspect any fruit would work nicely but have only tried it with rhubarb. people will make a fuss over the prettiness and it's really quite simple.

-i'm not sure why they have re-branded pocky into mikado but they are delightful nonetheless.
+look what i found at the shops!i'm not sure why they have re-branded pocky into mikado but they are delightful nonetheless.

 they also come with a fun advert.